 Step 1: UBC Application for Graduate Admissions

 To be considered for September entry, please submit your completed application, including all supporting documents, reference letters and official, endorsed transcripts, by the deadline.
 The deadline for applying to the Anthropology graduate program is usually early-to-mid December.
 Early submissions are encouraged.
+Also, we highly encourage Canadian applicants to apply for the Canada Graduate Scholarships – Master’s (CGS-M) when applying to the UBC Anthropology program.

 Step 2: Submit required documents by the application deadline